JureSeselj/kiteboarding-club/README.md

 ### Banner Page

-+ The landing page image
++ The banner page image
     - The image gives the user instant knowledge of what is involved in the club, and with added vertical nav bar icon draws their eye to the site.
     - The text gives instant information to the user on what the club is.
 With the added buttons underneath the title with background photo, it makes the user keep interest.
     \